franbel/Air_transp_occ_data/readme.txt

+Using public domain information from the TSB Air transportation occurrence data, a jupyter notebook was used to practice the OSEMN (Obtain, Scrub, Explore, Model and Interpret) methodology in Python for Machine Learning.

-problem definition: can accidents be predicted?
+Problem definition: can occurrences be predicted?

-what are we looking for: cleaning, exploring, visualizing and modelling relevant features
+What are we looking for: cleaning, exploring, visualizing and modelling relevant features

-Help needed on graphs (see comments) and fixing the scatter graph ticks to be angled, smaller font to make them easier to the eye, they're taking over the plot itself!
-Still to go:
-- Operator graph (Airline, Private, Govt)
-- MakeID (Manufacturer)
-- Time of the day

-<<<<<<< HEAD
-Started classification, issues with object class and slicing, 'too many indexes', need to encode and run RFC

-Help needed with the Geomap, coordinates not falling in place, false N and W bugging the df coordinates!!!

-Pending graphs
+The notebook includes a set of slides selected for a rise presentation format.

 	- Accidents happening at the same location and fatalities/weekdays
 	- Accidents per year and month